gatsbyjs/gatsby/docs/blog/2019-02-14-behind-the-scenes-q-and-a/index.md

 **Question:** The Preview feature is awesome.
 But I'm thinking like a 24 hours news channel, which our company has, and a manager needing to post content at 2 am, or even more, stories being posted multiple times an hour at all hours.
 Will each update require a new build?
 **Answer:** Yes.
 Builds are fast and automatic though so doesn't take any extra work or mental overhead.

-**Question:** How can I use gatsby-image for images in the content body like a Wordpress post?
+**Question:** How can I use gatsby-image for images in the content body like a WordPress post?
 **Answer:** That's a bit tricky as the content body is a HTML string.
 There's issues talking about how to make this happen so jump into the discussion and help out.

 **Question:** Is there a 3rd party CMS that you recommend that works particular well with Gatsby?
 **Answer:** Lots of CMS-s!
 Here's a list: [Headless CMS](/docs/headless-cms/)

-**Question:** How can you trigger a content refresh on the Gatsby site (frontend) when using gatsby-source-wordpress with a Wordpress CMS?
+**Question:** How can you trigger a content refresh on the Gatsby site (frontend) when using gatsby-source-wordpress with a WordPress CMS?
 **Answer:** You create a webhook on your CMS, and point the webhook at your CI system (eg Netlify).

 **Question:** I have a site built on Drupal 7.
 How easy would it be to migrate to Gatsby with say Netlify as a CDN?